tinybirdco/use-case-real-time-anomaly-detection/content/timeout.md

 ## Introduction to ClickHouse time windows

-While we are working with a simple concept, looking up the most recent data for a set of sensors, let's take this opportunity to start introducing [ClickHouse windows functions](https://clickhouse.com/docs/en/sql-reference/window-functions).
+While we are working with the concept of looking up the most recent data for a set of sensors, let's take this opportunity to start introducing [ClickHouse windows functions](https://clickhouse.com/docs/en/sql-reference/window-functions).

-Here we use the `ROW_NUMBER()` window function to assign a row number to each row within a partition defined by the id, ordering the rows by timestamp in descending order.
-This effectively ranks the rows for each id based on the timestamp, with the most recent timestamp receiving the row number 1.

-In the main query filters the rows based on the condition `row_num = 1`, selecting only the rows where the row number is equal to 1.
-This ensures that only the latest record for each id is included in the result set.
+The `timeout` method requies us to look up the single, most recent event for each sensor.
+Here is an alternative to the one above:

 ```sql